-Writer was spared such burnout or getting thrown under bus (all these vehicle analogies) only for being volunteer work-trader first and foremost, and able to mobilize energies whenever needed.
+Writer was spared such burnout or getting thrown under bus (all these vehicle analogies) only for being volunteer work-trader first and foremost, and able to mobilize energies when needed.
 It was only way could keep enjoyment and veneration of place alive.
-(One exception: things got so gnarly at front desk in summer 2015 with over-her-head, control-freak employee that I had to detach from place, taking then tribute-only site offline a year and staying away four months until hearing person was gone.
-Turns out it was during stressful period of property-transfer negotiations wrapping up, PLUS final throes of co-manager Ted's terminal illness, dying two months later. see Management in More Rants & Raves) It was disheartening seeing dedicated workers giving their all only later to quit in disgust or be fired over petty internal politics -- conflicts created by former contentious work climate, in turn product of over-focus on profits by last absentee owner, with on-site salaried managers doing bidding.
-Resulting often-graceless exploitation of overworked, underpaid workers could all too easily quash any effort to offer genuine, relaxed healing service as so behooves such a place.
+(One exception: things got so gnarly at front desk in summer 2015, with over-her-head, control-freak employee, that I had to detach from place, taking this then tribute-only site offline a year and staying away for four months, until hearing person was gone.
+Turns out it was during stressful period of property-transfer negotiations wrapping up, PLUS final throes of co-manager Ted's terminal illness, dying two months later. see Management in More Rants & Raves) It was disheartening seeing dedicated workers giving their all, only later to quit in disgust or be fired over petty internal politics -- conflicts created by former contentious work climate, in turn product of over-focus on profits by last absentee owner, on-site salaried managers doing bidding.
+Resulting often-graceless exploitation of overworked, underpaid workers could all too easily quash any effort to offer genuine, heart-centered, relaxed healing service, as so behooves such a place.

 Examples: one office worker got fired for being too friendly and personable with visitors, perhaps making others, especially managers, look too unfriendly in comparison.
 And a housekeeper, wanting to deep-clean cabin in desperate need of it, fell behind mad-scramble work pace disallowing any such conscientious effort to make visitors' stays more pleasant and was also dismissed.

 Tawdry but True Dept:

 Own second firing

 While sauna-ing, hoping to unwind off-duty one night in 2005, writer spotted a roving young sexual predator who'd been banned for life years earlier.
 He'd boldly begun molesting fellow off-duty female employee alone in sauna at night, before someone came in and he aborted efforts.
 Ages had passed since incident.
 With all-new workers and managers, no one recognized him...except me.
 I shifted gears in a heartbeat.
 Managers were gone for day, so, only recourse was to alert office.